Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

 Can I add code or CSS?

 Please note, adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.
-To learn more, visit Custom Code FAQ.
+To learn more, visit Adding custom code to your site.

 Can someone rebuild my site on Squarespace for me?